×

 What do expats find most challenging?

 "Expats in Puerto Viejo often find the laid-back, "Pura Vida" lifestyle challenging to adapt to, especially if they are used to a fast-paced, structured environment.
 The concept of "Tico time," where punctuality is not strictly observed, can be frustrating for those who value efficiency and timeliness.
 The language barrier can also be a significant challenge, as not everyone speaks English and it can be difficult to fully integrate without a good understanding of Spanish.
 Additionally, the high humidity and heat can be uncomfortable for those not used to tropical climates.
 Some expats also find it challenging to navigate the local bureaucracy, which can be slow and complex.
-Lastly, while the local cuisine is delicious, it can be quite different from what many expats are used to, and adjusting to a new diet can be difficult," said one expat who made the move to Puerto Viejo.
+Lastly, while the local cuisine is delicious, it can be quite different from what many expats are used to, and adjusting to a new diet can be difficult," remarked one expat living in Puerto Viejo, Costa Rica.

 Is there a lot of crime in Puerto Viejo?